Division by zero in common meadows: Concluding Remarks

-We thank Bas Edixhoven (Leiden University) for helpful comments concerning the proof of Theorem~\ref{thm:basis}, including his suggestion to use~\cite{Lang} as a reference for this proof.
+\paragraph{Acknowledgement.} We thank Bas Edixhoven (Leiden University) for helpful comments concerning the proof of Theorem~\ref{thm:basis}, including his suggestion to use~\cite{Lang} as a reference for this proof.
 Furthermore, we thank two anonymous reviewers for valuable comments.
+Finally, we thank John Tucker (Swansea) for valuable discussions that gave rise to re(formulating) axiom~\eqref{Ma12} of Table~\ref{Mda} in this version (v4).